martin-martin/IPND_final_project/README.md

 The website is up and accessible here: http://ipnd-all.appspot.com/

-There's also a file in the repository that explains my process more in detail in case someone is interested to take a look: INFO.txt
+There's also a file in the repository that explains my process more in detail in case someone is interested to take a look: INFO.md